manucabral/pastesnip-frontend/README.md

-# Vite + React + TailwindCSS

-A simple Vite with TailwindCSS app that is configured with React.

-Ready to deploy on Railway.
+# Pastesnip

+A simple text or 'source code' storage website inspired in Pastebin.

-## ✨ Features
+## Setup

-- Vite
-- React
-- TailwindCSS

-## 💁‍♀️ How to use
-Local
-- Install dependencies `yarn`
+- Install dependencies with `yarn`
 - Run `yarn dev`

+Open http://localhost:3000 with your browser to see the result.

-Railway setup
+## Deploy on Railway
 - Connect to your Railway project `railway link`
 - Start the development server `railway run yarn dev`